-- 1) in the preparation of the annual financial statements for the year ended March 31, 2023, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any; - 2) such accounting policies have been selected and applied consistently and judgement and estimates have been made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2023 and of the profit of the Company for the year ended on that date. - 3) proper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - 4) the annual financial statements have been prepared on a going concern basis; - 5) proper internal financial controls were in place and that the financial controls were adequate and were operating effectively; - 6) Systems to ensure compliance with the provisions of all applicable laws were in place and were adequate and operating effectively.
+- 1) In the preparation of the annual financial statements for the year ended March 31, 2024, the applicable accounting standards have been followed and that no material departures have been made from the same, if any; - 2) The Directors had selected such accounting policies have been selected and applied consistently and judgement and estimates have been made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2024 and of the profit of the Company for the year ended on that date. - 3) The Directors had takenproper and sufficient care has been taken for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - 4) The Directors had prepared the annual accounts for the year ended 31st March, 2024 on going concern basis; - 5) The Directors had laid downthe internal financial controls to be followed by the Company and that such Internalfinancial controls are adequate and were operating effectively; and - 6) The Directors had devised propersystems to ensure compliance with the provisions of all applicable laws were in place and were adequate and operating effectively.